 The MSG90 is a militarized variant of the PSG1 that is both strengthened and lightened while less expensive.
-Compared to the PSG1 which is regarded as a pure sniper rifle, the MSG90 can fill the role of a designated marksman rifle.
+Compared to the PSG1, regarded as a pure sniper rifle, the MSG90 can fill a designated marksman rifle’s role.

-The fact that there is a military version of PSG1, the MSG90 that is lighter and more rugged is evidence that the PSG1 isn’t an ideal military weapon, or at least, wasn’t designed to be.
+A military version of PSG1, the MSG90, which is lighter and more rugged, is evidence that the PSG1 isn’t an ideal military weapon, or at least wasn’t designed to be.
 However, apart from its weight, in the hands of troops with specialized sniper training, I have little doubt it would be a very effective weapon.

 It’s chambering in 7,62x51mm might preclude it from use at very long ranges that might be better served by cartridges like .338.

-Since it was introduced into the service, the MSG90 had two variants:
+Since it was introduced into the service, the MSG90 has had two variants:

-The rifle Heckler and Koch PSG1 (and the military version MGS90) were sold around the world and gained great success.
-It is still in use as a prime sniper rifle for many military and law enforcement units around the globe, including the most famous ones as the 1st Special Forces Operational Detachment – Delta (Delta Force) and FBI HRT.
+The rifle Heckler and Koch PSG1 (and the military version MGS90) were sold worldwide and gained great success.
+It is still used as a prime sniper rifle for many military and law enforcement units worldwide, including the most famous ones as the 1st Special Forces Operational Detachment – Delta (Delta Force) and FBI HRT.